The Top Facts You Should Know About Stroke: Ultimate Guide

 Time is of the Essence

-Time is critical when it comes to dealing with a stroke.
+Time is critical for dealing with a stroke.
 Medical professionals emphasize the golden rule: “Time lost is brain lost.”
 The longer the brain is deprived of oxygen and nutrients, the more extensive the damage can be.
 If you suspect someone is having it or experiencing any of the warning signs, act FAST and call emergency services without delay.

 Building upon the previous point, let’s emphasize that every second counts during an Apoplexy.
 On average, a person loses around 1.9 million brain cells per minute during a stroke.
 This sobering fact underscores the urgency of seeking immediate medical attention.
 Quick action can make a significant difference in the outcome and the level of disability post-brain attack.